-The value of stakeholder mapping, for most of the stakeholder groups identified here and particularly for employers, is separate to their involvement in the qualification system.
+The value of stakeholder mapping for most of the groups identified here and particularly for employers, is separate to their involvement in the qualification system reform.
 It is a strategic management function that should be encouraged as generic good practice.
 It is also a dynamic process, not something to be done once and then filed away.
 Groups change over time, and their relative influence and interest in a particular issue changes too.
 Stakeholder mapping is therefore an ongoing need.
-In Chapter 4 we establish the importance of having a lead or coordinating body for qualification system reform.
+In Chapter 4, we establish the importance of having a lead or coordinating body for qualification system reform.
 It is likely that this body will take responsibility for overall stakeholder mapping.
 That does not reduce the need, or indeed the benefit, for all parties to undertake their own mapping process.
-Moreover, our purpose in relation to qualifications is to encourage systemic change, and this cannot be achieved by one institution.
-You need to have allies, you need to build networks, whatever your position in the qualification system, so you need to know who the other stakeholders are that you can engage with to bring about change.
+Moreover, our purpose in relation to qualifications is to encourage systemic change, and this cannot be achieved by one institution only and operating and deciding alone.
+You need to have allies, you need to build networks, whatever your position in the qualification system.
+You need to know who the other stakeholders are, and how you can engage them, in order to bring all together and make changes happen.

 There is a vast literature on stakeholder mapping within the VET sector, and from other sectors and professional areas.
-Stakeholder mapping is a central plank of strategic communication, and since the purpose of mapping within qualification system reform is to promote dialogue and engagement - both arguably forms of strategic communication - the mapping process will be very similar across all sectors.
+Stakeholder mapping is a central plank of strategic communication, and therefore the purpose of using such mapping within qualification system reform.
+This mapping can be used to promote dialogue and engagement - both arguably forms of strategic communication - and will be very similar across all sectors.
 Sooner or later you will need to communicate systematically with other stakeholders.
 When developing targeted stakeholder communications, the broad typologies identified below need to be examined in more detail.
 Types must be further analysed into specific groups and organisations, and even individuals where appropriate (e.g. a particular government minister, or academic, or philanthropist, and so on).